danielbowden/danielbowden.github.io/travel/_posts/2016-01-08-argentina.md

 On our first full day we made our way by local bus out to the Cacheuta Hot Springs, and hopped between its many pools, ranging in temperature from freezing to scalding 50ºC.
 Surrounded by mountains and cliffs, we lay about in the sun for most of the day until an employee came around to kick us out at closing time.

-Two of the main industries of the Mendoza area are olive oil production and Argentine wine.
-The region around Greater Mendoza is the largest wine producing area in Latin America
-The two main industries of the Mendoza region are olive oil production and Argentine wine ????with the greater area is the largest wine producing area  with the area being internationally renowned for its Malbec wines., ??.
-Mendoza is most renowned for its wine
+The greater Mendoza region accounts for nearly two thirds of the country's entire wine production and is the largest wine producing area in Latin America.
-We joined a wine tasting tour, taking us by van to several of the area's wineries from small family owned boutiques pushing out XX bottles a year to large modern companies producing XXXXs??.
-In a region famous for Malbec?? the tastings were solely red wine.
-There was no hiding the fact that we know nothing about wine nor do we drink it at home but we actually enjoyed the tastings and may finally be turning into adults.
+We joined a wine tasting tour, taking us by van to several of the area's wineries from small family owned boutiques to large modern companies producing 1000's of bottles a year.
+In a region famous for Malbec the tastings were solely red wine.
+There was no hiding the fact that we knew nothing about wine nor do we drink it at home but we actually enjoyed the tastings and may finally be turning into adults...

 ##Bariloche

-Back in Argentina after a few weeks in Chile, we continued heading further south to Bariloche, a town ??? we had officially made it into the start of Patagonia??.
-With snowcapped mountains visible and a constant icy wind blowing through town it was freezing, and being only December I shudder to think what it would be like in winter.
-We dug out all our warm clothes we had been carrying for months and layered up to explore the town.
+Back in Argentina after a few weeks in Chile, we continued heading further south to Bariloche, a town bordering a large glacial lake surrounded by the snowcapped Andes mountain range.
+We had officially made it into the start of Patagonia, our goal since the start of the trip.
+The visible snow and constant icy wind blowing off the lake meant the town was freezing, and being December I shudder to think what it would be like in winter.
+We dug out all the warm clothes we had been carrying for months and layered up to explore.
-The town's Swiss?? influence is ??.
-We shamelessly walked in and out of each of the chocolate shops, feigning interest to get free samples at each one and turning the morning into an impromptu chocolate shop crawl.
-We got the feeling that they had seen our scruffy backpacker type before and were either giving us pity samples or the young casual staff couldn't care less who they gave chocolates to.
+The town's Swiss alpine architecture and influence was quite a change to the typical Spanish we had grown used to seeing.
+Also considered the chocolate capital of Argentina, the main street of Bariloche is home to countless chocolate shops.
+We shamelessly walked in and out of many of them, feigning interest to get free samples at each one and turning the morning into an impromptu chocolate shop crawl.
+We got the feeling that they had seen our scruffy backpacker type before and were giving us pity samples.

 Somewhat recovered from hiking Villarrica Volcano in [Pucón, Chile](/travel/2015/12/29/chile) just days before we were ready to face yet another hike.
 We set off to follow the Circuito de Chico for the day with the first stop hiking Cerro Campanario.
-We took the steep trail up beside the chairlift full of cheaters taking the easy way up and after a quick but strenuous walk we were rewarded with amazing panoramic views at the top of the surrounding lakes.
+We took the steep trail up alongside the chairlift full of cheaters taking the easy way up and after a quick but tough walk we were rewarded with amazing panoramic views at the top of the surrounding lakes.

 {% include image.html img="images/travel/imageName.jpg" title="The view from Cerro Campanario" %}